YCAMInterlab/ProCamToolkit/readme.md

 ### CameraCalibrate

 This app will calibrate a camera from a sequence of images stored on disk, and save the calibration information into a `.yml` file.

-### ModelProjector

-This is a fairly complex app that will allow you to load a Collada file `model.dae`, and then specify some number of points between the model and the corresponding location in the projection.
-After enough points have been selected, it will solve for the projector location and set the OpenGL viewport to render with the same intrinsics as the projector.

 ## Color